Grey Rabbit: History

 For its first 10 years, Grey Rabbit operated without having a license from the Interstate Commerce Commission (ICC) permitting interstate operation—"in violation of the law, a sort of 'guerilla Greyhound'", a reporter for the Eugene Register-Guard wrote.
 In 1976, the San Francisco Examiner wrote that Grey Rabbit "and five or six other alternative bus operators ... have kept a safe jump or two ahead of the Interstate Commerce Commission, local authorities and the bus companies – Greyhound and Trailways – who represent everything the Grey Rabbits and their passengers don't".
 The Register-Guard wrote that Rall employed various tactics to avoid trouble with authorities, such as "schooling passengers to say they were friends on an outing rather than riders on a for-hire bus" or "creating the Church of World Community Consciousness, selling the buses to the church, ordaining the drivers as 'ministers' and calling the fares 'donations'."
 The Church of World Community Consciousness was recognized only in Oregon.
 Chief competitor Green Tortoise was also operating without a license from the ICC at that time, doing so for its first seven years, until obtaining a license in 1981.

-In June 1981, the ICC granted Grey Rabbit a temporary permit, and Lester Rall was attempting to obtain a permanent one.
-Meanwhile, in 1981 the company was operating only between San Francisco and Seattle, no longer cross-country, and its fleet of buses numbered five, all about 25 years old.
+In June 1981, the ICC granted Grey Rabbit a temporary permit, and Lester Rall attempted to obtain a permanent one.
+Meanwhile, in 1981, the company was operating only between San Francisco and Seattle, no longer cross-country, and its fleet of buses numbered five, all about 25 years old.
 Grey Rabbit was based in Berkeley, California, at that time.
 Its fare for a trip between San Francisco and Eugene was $35, which was only half the price that mainstream carriers Greyhound and Trailways were charging for the same trip at that time.
+Federal deregulation of long-distance bus service in 1982 reduced or removed the remaining restrictions on the company's ability to operate legally.

-The U.S. deregulation of airlines that was put into effect in the late 1970s led to major reductions in prices for air travel, and Grey Rabbit and similar companies were unable to compete, even for low-budget travelers.
+The U.S. deregulation of airlines that was put into effect in the late 1970s led to major reductions in prices for air travel.
+Grey Rabbit and similar companies were unable to compete, even for low-budget travelers.
 Keeping the elderly buses running was also an ongoing challenge.
 Grey Rabbit ceased operation in 1983, and was acquired by Green Tortoise, who also acquired the rights to the name (but did not use them).